Thickening a guitar tone is about accentuating its low mid section while trying to flatten the highs if needed.

 - Other accessories

-Even with the right guitar and setup, a beginner player might not be able to draw out the beefy tone so the tip is actually to practice more.
+Even with the right guitar and setup, a beginner player might not be able to draw out the beefy tone so another tip is actually to practice more.

 On the other hand, an experienced player with a guitar that can’t reach those thicker zone can’t do the impossible, regardless of how good he is.